-- The plan pays wage indemnity during the first week of disability, which usually equates to the one-week Employment Insurance waiting period (if one is applied). - Employment Insurance then pays benefits for up to the next 15 weeks (as long as the member continues to qualify for benefits). - The plan continues to pay 19 weeks of wage indemnity from the date following the cessation of the Employment Insurance Sickness Benefits upon the plan receiving the required proof of disability.
+- The plan pays wage indemnity during the first week of disability, which usually equates to the one-week Employment Insurance waiting period (if one is applied). - Employment Insurance then pays benefits for up to the next 26 weeks (as long as the member continues to qualify for benefits). - The plan continues to pay 19 weeks of wage indemnity from the date following the cessation of the Employment Insurance Sickness Benefits upon the plan receiving the required proof of disability.

-The wage indemnity benefits amount is the same amount you would receive from Employment Insurance to their maximum (currently at \$573.00 per week as of 2020) with a minimum weekly benefit of \$300.00.
+The wage indemnity benefits amount is the same amount you would receive from Employment Insurance to their maximum (currently at \$650.00 per week as of 2023) with a minimum weekly benefit of \$300.00.

-If a member does not qualify for EI Sickness Benefits, once the plan receives written confirmation, the plan will pay up to the maximum 35-week benefit as long as the member continues to be certified as disabled by his or her medical practitioner.
+If a member does not qualify for EI Sickness Benefits, once the plan receives written confirmation, the plan will pay up to a maximum 35-week benefit as long as the member continues to be certified as disabled by his or her medical practitioner.

 Wage indemnity is a taxable benefit; 10% income tax is deducted from the amount payable.
 The plan office will issue a T4A in February of the following year for the amount of the benefit received to declare it as taxable income on your income tax return.
+The amount of income tax you need to pay when you file your taxes may be higher.